antvis/G2/site/docs/manual/core/animation.en.md

 ## Animation coding

 Animation properties can be used as a channel in G2, and can also encode data.
-For example, in the Gantt chart below, the appearance and duration of each bar are linearly related to the data.
+For example, in the gantt chart below, the appearance and duration of each bar are linearly related to the data.

 ```js | ob
 (() => {